exasol/sqlalchemy-exasol/doc/user_guide/configuration/security.rst

     create_engine(url_object)

-Alternatively, you can disable the certificate check by setting "nocertcheck" as fingerprint value, see :ref:`fingerprint_verification`.
+Alternatively, you can disable the certificate check by setting "nocertcheck" as th fingerprint value, see :ref:`fingerprint_verification` above.